Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Toxicity and Partisanship in Misinformation Posts

+In this section, we examine the relationship between Reddit submissions utilizing unreliable information sources and their corresponding partisanship, toxicity, and user engagement (\textit{i.e.}, number of comments).
+Using reliable news submissions as a control and accounting for the types of subreddits where posts to unreliable sources appear, we measure whether Reddit posts that link to known unreliable information sources predict increased toxicity.
+After examining the distributional differences in several characteristics amongst the users and subreddits of unreliable and reliable news submissions, we finish this section by fitting a linear model and a negative binomial model to understand the degree to which each of these features predicts toxicity and user engagement on Reddit.

-On Reddit, as previously mentioned, users can submit news articles from websites as a submission under which users can comment.
-To understand the difference in levels of political polarization and toxic comments associated with posts from misinformation websites, we compare the political ideology of users and the levels of toxic comments posted under misinformation and authentic news URL submissions.
-Across all our collected subreddits, we gather the sets the URL submissions that utilize our set of misinformation and authentic news websites.
-Altogether, within our Pushshift dataset, there were 38.3K submissions utilizing our first set of 541 misinformation websites from 2.2K different subreddits and 227K submissions utilizing our set of 565 authentic news websites from 18.4K unique subreddits.
-The difference in the magnitude of submissions, we believe, is largely due to the greater popularity and widespread appeal of authentic mainstream news compared with alternative and more fringe websites~\cite{hanley2022golden}.
-Indeed, utilizing the Amazon Alexa Top Million list from March 1, 2021~\cite{amazon-top-mil}, we find that 255 authentic news websites were in the top 100K websites, while only 101 misinformation websites were in the top 100K.
+To understand the characteristics of users and communities that interact with unreliable sources, we identify submissions that link to our 1,057~unreliable and 3,754~reliable websites.
+Altogether, we find 633.59K~submissions of unreliable news websites and a corresponding set of 5.29~million comments and 7.55~million submissions that link to our set of reliable websites and 267~million corresponding comments.
+We list the most frequently linked websites and subreddits that most commonly link to our sets of sites in Table~\ref{table:top-websites-hyperlinked}.
+Altogether, hyperlinks to unreliable websites were posted in 9,462~subreddits and to reliable websites in 29,673~subreddits (8,611~subreddits had links to both).
+The difference in the magnitude of submission is likely due to the greater popularity and widespread appeal of reliable mainstream news compared with alternative, fringe websites~\cite{hanley2022golden}.
+Indeed, utilizing the Alexa Top Million list from March 1, 2021~\cite{amazon-top-mil}, we find that 991~reliable news websites (26.39\%) were in the top 100K~websites compared to 139~unreliable websites (13.19\%).

-To bolster and confirms our results, we test our findings in this section utilizing our second set of misinformation and mainstream websites.
-Altogether, from this second set of URLs, we find an additional set of 9.6K misinformation and 561K authentic news submissions.
-Obtaining highly similar results compared to our first set of URLs, we report this second set of results in Appendix~\ref{sec:mediafact-toxicity-polarizations}.
+For the rest of this section, while using partisanship, politicalness, and toxicity averages computed from our full Reddit dataset (see Section~\ref{sec:methods}), we analyze the set of Reddit submissions and Reddit comments that involve unreliable and reliable website submissions.
+We additionally remove AutoModerator comments and comments from accounts labeled as ``bots.''